hanmingz/f1tenthmanual/index.md

 The ​ssh​ utility is useful for gaining terminal access to your car when you don’t have a monitor around and when you don’t need to do visualization (e.g. via ​rviz​).
 Using this utility will give you the ability to edit and run your ROS code remotely and is especially useful when you want to rapidly develop and test new algorithms without the hassle a monitor can bring.

 Before doing this, make sure both your laptop and car are connected to the f110 network as described ​here​.
-1. Open a terminal on your laptop and type $ ​ssh <Jetson username>@<your car’s IP address​ to connect to the car.
+1. Open a terminal on your laptop and type $ ​ssh <Jetson username> your car’s IP address​ to connect to the car.
 You will be prompted for your Jetson login password; type this in as well.
 - The first time you SSH into the car, you will probably be told that the “authenticity of the host can’t be established.”
 Just type in “yes” and the dialog will not appear again.
 2. If successful, you should see a prompt similar to ​ubuntu@tegra-ubuntu:~$​, which indicates that you’re now connected to the car’s terminal.
 Try starting ​roscore​ and running some ROS scripts.
 Don’t forget to source your working directory’s setup file beforehand.
 3. Don’t forget that while you’re SSH’ed into the car, you’re running over the wireless network.
 Try not to get too far away from the car so you don’t accidentally get logged out, and make sure you ​save your work often​.